 The United States and China together produce almost 40 percent of the greenhouse gas emissions that now threaten to alter the global climate.
 Any successful global effort to reduce greenhouse gas emissions will therefore require the direct support and participation of both countries.

-The 2000 issue of the ECSP Report features commentaries on commentaries address environment, population, and conflict; and trade and the environment.
+The 1999 issue of the ECSP Report includes features on population, urbanization, environment, and security; agriculture and conflict; and environmental change, security, and social conflicts in the Brazilian Amazon.
 Complete report.